BrewPi/firmware/readme.md

 ## Flashing the firmware via DFU
 If uploading firmware via the web interface fails, you can flash new firmware to your Spark Core with dfu-util.
 Please refer to this [guide on our community forum](https://community.brewpi.com/t/flashing-the-core-without-the-web-interface-fresh-core-or-in-case-of-emergency/).

-You can also build the firmware and flash directly by running `make progra-dfu` from `platform/spark`.
+You can also build the firmware and flash directly by running `make program-dfu` from `platform/spark`.

 ## Building the firmware for Arduino